Personalizing Agent Privacy Decisions via Logical Entailment: Introduction

 The integration of LLMs into agentic workflows \cite{wang2024survey} offers a promising solution to these challenges, as their In-Context Learning (ICL) capabilities enable effective generalization even from sparse data~\cite{brown2020language}.
 While recent studies have evaluated privacy judgments by LLMs~\cite{mireshghallah2024can, shao2024privacylens}, they typically ground their definition of appropriateness in general Contextual Integrity (CI) norms derived from laws or societal consensus \cite{nissenbaum2004privacy, nissenbaum2009privacy}.
 However, relying solely on general norms fails to capture the nuances of user privacy decisions \cite{barkhuus2012mismeasurement, guo2025not, tran2025understanding, zhang2025towards}.
-In the example above, general norms would likely deem sharing a phone number for a restaurant reservation appropriate, yet a user with a restrictive history of data sharing might explicitly reject this request.
+In the example above, it is generally acceptable to share a phone number for a restaurant reservation, yet a user with a restrictive history of data sharing might explicitly reject this request.
 General norms cannot account for individual privacy decisions, thus being a barrier in the development of personalized privacy agents.
 This critical gap motivates the central objective of our work.